CharlieRosander/Utveckling-av-webapplikationer/Examinering/Pizzeria/README.md

     User registration and login
-    Guest-login (no registration required), with limited functionality Admin user management
+    Guest-login (no registration required), with limited functionality Database for users, orders and pizzas, using SQLite and SQLAlchemy with password hashing using Werkzeug Admin user management
     Pizza menu management (add, edit, delete pizzas) Place orders (add items to cart and checkout)